Amazon arbitrage: Finding products and reselling – this is how the business model works

 7. Monitor performance

 Nothing beats data.
-This not only reveals whether a product is performing well or should not be purchased again, but also provides insights into the overall profitability of the Amazon arbitrage business.
-Because no one, whether full-time or part-time, wants to invest more than what remains as profit in the end.
+This not only reveals whether a product is performing well or should not be purchased again, but also provides insight into the overall profitability of the Amazon arbitrage business.
+Because no one, whether full-time or part-time, wants to invest more than the profit that remains in the end.

 In this blog post, we can only provide a brief overview of the necessary steps.
 Read our detailed article on selling on Amazon to get more information.